Homework

 Academic Integrity

-We take academic integrity very seriously in our CS courses to ensure that your grades reflect your mastery of the material presented in this class as well as to provide fairness to fellow students, to ensure the reputation of USC, and the expectations of our constituencies are met.
+To ensure that your grades reflect your mastery of the material presented in this class, to ensure the reputation of USC, and the expectations of our constituencies are met, we expect you to adhere to the USC Viterbi honor code and avoid any academic integrity policy violations.

 The official language on academic integrity is on the syllabus, but what is written below acts as an additional, binding policy for this course: